iksnae/rise-and-code/README.md

 ## PDF Output Format

 The PDF version of the book includes:
+- Professional typesetting with LaTeX
+- Proper pagination with Roman numerals for front matter and Arabic for main content
 - Each chapter starting on a new page
 - Each section starting on a new page for clear organization
 - Table of contents for easy navigation